mgwelch/basic-services-dotnet/MetasysSecrets/README.md

 # Metasys Secrets

 A cli for adding metasys passwords to your operating system credential manager.
-These credentials can then be retrieved by your applications and the password can be securely passed to `MetasysClient.TryLogin` method of [basic-services-dotnet](../README.md).
+These credentials can then be retrieved by your applications using [SecretStore](../MetasysServices/Credentials/Secrets.cs) and the password can be securely passed to `MetasysClient.TryLogin` method of [basic-services-dotnet](../README.md).

 ## Installation